You probably take your fingers for granted–until they’re stinging from a rogue BB, full of splinters, or freezing cold during a winter-time match.

 - Ever take a BB to a knuckle?
 It’s not fun, but gloves soften and diffuse the blow so it doesn’t hurt nearly as much.

-So, as you can see, there’s plenty of reasons to add a pair of sturdy gloves to your kit.
 After all, your hands are seriously important, and a little welt or scrape will leave you miserable for days.

 How Do I Choose Tactical Gloves?